SimonMertins/TrackYourWeight/README.md

 ## Flowchart

-Here is a picture of the Flowchart I was using
+Here is a picture of the Flowchart I was using.

 ![Picture of flowchart](/assets/images/Flowchart.png)